10DLC - Carrier Registration

 → No information about business type, audience, or what the notifications contain.

-2. Campaign Flow
+2. Message Flow

 This is where you will describe how your end-users can opt-in to receive messages.